 Here's a fact that you may not be aware of.
 Some builders have newly-constructed homes available for immediate delivery.
 Usually these homes are ready to move into within 30 days.
 Even if some builders are eager to sell, they'll probably keep that knowledge to themselves.

+Immediate delivery homes may be more desirable because, sometimes builders offer financing incentives or free options.
+This may be done in place of chopping prices to appeal to buyers purchasing later in the building phase.
 An immediate delivery home is an advantageous way to purchase a home if you need to move in quickly, or need a physical space to walk through and see before you sign a contract.
 Be sure to inquire.